shub29-7/Nitro-Generator-Checker/README.md

 # Nitro Generator by StodiusDev
 This is a nitro generator that will open up soon.
 This was made with Python.
 Please do not change anything in the main script unless you have knowledge of python.
 Have questions or concerns?
 DM me on Discord: StodiusDev#0001

+# Version 1.2
+-Added new colors for a nicer look
+-Added a checker than checks the codes too see if they are valid -Added booster codes
+Last updated 9/27/20

 # Set Up

 You can watch this YouTube video or you can look under this - https://www.youtube.com/watch?v=BWVRkSlgtBo&feature=youtu.be